TantalusDrive/Secfilters/README.md

 This repository hosts a small set of filter lists targeting specific security abuse vectors at the network and browser level.

-They are not intended for general-purpose adblocking or privacy use.
-The focus is on well-defined threats, with an emphasis on stability and avoiding site breakage.
+They are not meant for general-purpose adblocking or privacy use.
+In practice, they focus on well-defined threats, prioritizing stability, minimal false positives, and avoiding site breakage.

 ## Design principles

 **Security-first scope**
-Only vectors with clear security implications are addressed.
+We only address vectors with clear, observable security implications.
+Each rule is added with a deliberate focus on mitigating actual threats.

 **Conservative filtering**
-Rules are added only when reproducible and demonstrably safe.
+Rules are included only when reproducible and demonstrably safe.
+We avoid speculative or aggressive filtering that could disrupt legitimate site functionality.

 **Low churn**
-Lists are designed to remain effective over time with minimal maintenance.
+Lists are designed to remain effective over time, requiring minimal maintenance.
+Updates occur only when security risks evolve or new edge cases are discovered.

 **Explicit exceptions**
-Allowlisting is used where required to avoid false positives.
+Major brands, governments, and institutions are deliberately allowlisted to prevent false positives or critical login issues.

 ## Compatibility

 - Brave Shields and AdBlock Plus should use the **Standard** lists.
 - uBlock Origin and AdGuard should use their **engine-specific** variants.
+- Each list is intended to work independently; you should subscribe only to the lists relevant to your setup.

 ## What this repository does not aim to do

-- replace general-purpose adblocking or DNS filter lists
+- Replace general-purpose adblocking or DNS filter lists.
-- block generic analytics, advertising, or trackers
+- Block generic analytics, advertising, or trackers.
-- interfere with legitimate site functionality
+- Interfere with legitimate site functionality.
-- apply speculative or aggressive filtering
+- Apply speculative or aggressive filtering without clear security justification.

 ---